How is COVID affecting Online Businesses everywhere

 It’s no secret that I love Skillshare.
 I’m using this lockdown to hone on my illustration skills.
 For example, I’m taking Mimi Chao’s class on Skillshare for creating Visual Stories.

-Infact, I have an exclusive Skillshare Coupon you can take that will give you 2 free Premium Months.
+Infact, I have an exclusive Skillshare Coupon you can take that will give you a free trial of their Premium Membership.
 If it’s not your cup of tea, you can always cancel your free trial before you are billed.